 With this being a generation behind as compared to the new 5 Series and 7 Series, the interior of the X5 is starting to show its age.
 Nevertheless, BMW’s function over form interior design language is as apparent as always.
 While it won’t wow you or your passengers, the learning curve is minimal in terms of getting to know where all the controls and functions lies.
 Within just a couple days, I was accustomed and familiar with the dashboard’s layout and controls.

 The car also comes with what BMW calls “Sports seats”.
 While they look good, the seats doesn’t have any form of lumbar adjustments and generally lacks support.
-Even my friend’s 320i has better front seats which you could adjust not only lumbar, but even side bolsters!
+Even my friend’s 320i has better front seats which you could adjust the side bolsters.
 I can live without the seats’ memory function, and would even trade electronic adjustments in place of a more supportive seat.

 As I head towards the long straights towards the airport to pick up a couple of friends, I had the chance to properly experience the full potency of the X5’s unique hybrid powertrain.
 The car’s turbocharged inline four, 2 liter engine produces 245hp and 350Nm of torque, but combined power with the electric motor will get you a total system output of around 308hp and 450Nm of torque.